-Nathan Littauer argues that the Medicare Contractor's calculation of the VDA was incorrect because the Medicare Contractor "departed from CMS's manual instructions and step-by-step guide and added an unauthorized and monumental extra step."
-According to Nathan Littauer, "[n]owhere in the Federal Register does it say to subtract variable costs from the [p]rovider's costs."
-In doing so, Nathan Littauer argues that it was not fully compensated for all of its fixed costs.
+the calculation in the Federal Register unnecessary, as the cap would never be reached."34 Nathan Littauer argues that, by removing variable costs, the Medicare Contractor "recalculated [Nathan Littauer's] inpatient operating costs as if [Nathan Littauer] did not have to provide any food, any drugs, any medical supplies, or any laundry services to its inpatients. . . ."35 Nathan Littauer also asserts that that the Medicare Contractor's calculation of the VDA was incorrect because it, "departed from CMS's manual instructions and step-by-step guide and added an unauthorized and monumental extra step."36 According to Nathan Littauer, "[n]owhere in the Federal Register does it say to subtract variable costs from the [p]rovider's costs[,]"37 and argues that it was not fully compensated for all of its fixed costs.

-The Board notes that the Final Rule published on September 1, 1983 ("FFY 1984 IPPS Final Rule") 41 states that "[t]he statute requires that the [VDA] payment adjustment be made to compensate the hospital for the fixed costs it incurs in the period. . . .
-An adjustment will not be made for truly variable costs, such as food and laundry services."42 Nathan Littauer's position is that the "[d]efinition as to the process of making the payment calculation is principally provided in PRM 2810.1 and subsequently updated in the Federal Register dated August 19, 2008."
-Nathan Littauer also maintains that its current VDA calculation is in accordance with PRM 15-1 § 2810.1 and that this was the methodology "in effect during the cost reporting period under appeal."
+The Board notes that the Final Rule published on September 1, 1983 ("FFY 1984 IPPS Final Rule")38 states that "[t]he statute requires that the [VDA] payment adjustment be made to compensate the hospital for the fixed costs it incurs in the period An adjustment will not be made for truly variable costs, such as food and laundry services."39 Nathan Littauer's position is that the "[d]efinition as to the process of making the payment calculation is principally provided in PRM 2810.1 and subsequently updated in the Federal Register dated August 19, 2008."40 Nathan Littauer also maintains that its current VDA calculation is in accordance with PRM 15-1 § 2810.1 and that this was the methodology "in effect during the cost reporting period under appeal."41